Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/plan_backup_restore.md

 	To restore **Stateless** Application:
 	* Redeploy Application Configuration using Devops CICD

-	To restore **statefull** Application, you need to backup and restore:
+	To restore **stateful** Application, you need to backup and restore:
 	* Cluster configuration (storage classes, volumesnapshotclasses, technical pods)
 	*  Persistent Volumes (Azure Disk & Azure Fileshare)
 	*  Application Configuration (bound to the restored persistent volumes)

-	➡️ A tool such as Velero simplifies the process fo backup & restore for statefull applications
+	➡️ A tool such as Velero simplifies the process fo backup & restore for stateful applications

 	:arrow_forward: [Deep Dive on Velero configuration for AKS](./velero_terraform_sample)